atrahhdis/kf3st/The Three Speed Transmission - an unofficial collection of texts by Kenneth Folk - Kenneth Folk.md

 1st gear: Balance investigation (vipassana) and concentration (samatha).
 Use mental noting until the noticing is automatic, then just concentrate and notice.
 The genius of vipassana is that there is never a time when it can't be done.
 So it's the ultimate safety net and 1st gear practice.
 It also has the feature of being effective all the way to arahatship (the Fourth of the Four Paths of Enlightenment as described in Theravada Buddhism).
 So, it's by no means a low-grade or substandard practice.
 Quite the opposite, it's a very sophisticated technology of enlightenment.
 Used correctly, together with the other practices listed in this recipe, it's a rocket ship to the moon.

-For a more in-depth description of each of the 3 Speeds, click on the links (menu at upper left of every page on this site) labeled 1st Gear, 2nd Gear, and 3rd Gear.

 ## Revised (2013) Introduction